 A Weekend Hands-on Workshop

-360/VR is blowing up!
-This 2-day event with hands-on training provides essential skills for producing 360/VR video. *We have very limited spots*
+360/VR/AR is blowing up!
+This 3-day event with hands-on training provides essential skills for making cinematic VR/AR. *We have very limited spots* Medical, travel, real estate, and tech enthusiasts, all encouraged to join us, pending available spots.

 Introduction to Storytelling

-For our first workshop, we will explore various aspects of 360/VR storytelling including scripting, perspective, interactivity, working with actors, spatialized sound, and storyboarding.
+For our first workshop, we will be working with Microsoft's Hololens!
+This is where we will explore various aspects of cinematic 360/VR/AR storytelling including scripting, perspective, interactivity, working with actors, and storyboarding.

-A hands-on overview of various 360/VR equipment.
-This includes a basic introduction to building 360 worlds with cameras, sound recording and tripods/rigs.
+This hands-on overview of various VR/AR (Mixed Reality) Hololens equipment.
+This includes a basic introduction to building worlds with cameras, sound recording and tripods/rigs.

-You’ve planned your 360 cinematic project.
-Now, you’ll divide roles within your film team, check equipment and create a narrative experience working with our Showdown actors.
+You’ve planned your cinematic project.
+Now, you’ll divide roles within your team, review equipment and create a narrative experience working with actors.

 Putting it all together.
 Please bring your laptops *See requirements below*

-It's time for a 360 cinematic VR Premiere!
-Enjoy viewing the piece with our group, while we offer constructive feedback/helpful tips for your future 360/VR projects.
+It's time for a cinematic VR Premiere!
+Enjoy viewing the piece with our group, while we offer constructive feedback/helpful tips for your future VR projects.

 All participants must bring their own WIFI-ready laptop for use during this workshop.
 You must upgrade your operating system to the latest version before attending the course so there are no issues.